rendall/icebreakers/QUESTIONS.md

   * Do you prefer mornings or nights?
   * Do you prefer nights out or nights in?
   * Do you prefer summer or winter?
-  * Do you prefer sweet or savoury?
+  * Do you prefer sweet or savory?
   * Do you prefer the pool or the beach?
   * Do you prefer to dress smart or casual?
   * Have you ever been bungee jumping?